deephaven-examples/wordle-solving/README.md

  Running `./wordle-solver.sh` will create all the needed tables in Deephaven.

  Open Deephaven on [http://localhost:10000/ide](http://localhost:10000/ide) to edit and run the scripts.

+Note: Free access to the Twitter API is no longer available.
+However, the code and concepts in this blog are still valid for users with a paid developer account.

 ## Overview